Extra Firm Pillows: The Good, the Bad & the Uncomfortable

 1. Overstuffed Down and Fiberfill Pillows (Least Firm)

-At the softer end of firm pillow types we have down and fiberfill.
-I’m not sure either truly qualifies to be called “extra firm pillows,” but they’re often sold as such.
 These popular pillows are simply packed with extra filling making them less compressible and more consistent in their loft.

 Fiberfill isn’t particularly good at conforming to the shape of your head and neck.
 On the other hand, down is well-known for its malleable and moldable qualities.
 Unfortunately when it’s stuffed tightly in an extra firm pillow, a lot of that characteristic is lost.

-These traditional pillow fillings tend to retain the heat absorbed from your body while you sleep.
+These traditional pillow fillings both tend to retain the heat absorbed from your body while you sleep.
 They can quickly become uncomfortably hot, requiring you to repeatedly flip them to “the cool side” of the pillow.

 Read More: Feather and Down Pillows: What You Don’t Know About America’s Favorites